PURCHASING

 PER MINUTE

-One important issue to consider when arranging calling card service is
+One important issue to consider when arranging calling card service is the cost

-a high-capacity circuit such as a T1) and switched (accessed through your
+such as a T1) and switched (accessed through your local telephone company lines)

-local telephone company lines) long distance service as does Main Resource,
+long distance service as does Main Resource, you are likely to be charged the

-you are likely to be charged the higher of the two rates for calling card
+higher of the two rates for calling card calls.

-As is
+As is true

-interstate and international calls.
-Rates for local calls and those that
+international calls.
+Rates for local calls and those that are nearby but still

-also be covered in the agreement.
+outside your local area (called intra-LATA) should also be covered in the agreement.

 Local

-telephone companies offer calling cards that may be cost-effective if
+telephone companies offer calling cards that may be cost-effective if you make

-you make a lot of local and in-state calls.
-However, to avoid confusion
+a lot of local and in-state calls.
+However, to avoid confusion it is best if

-it is best if you issue only one card and do not ask employees to use
+you issue only one card and do not ask employees to use one or the other depending

-one or the other depending on the destination of the call.
+on the destination of the call.

-Just
+Just as with

-If your rates are based on a percentage discount from a "tariff rate"
+are based on a percentage discount from a "tariff rate" and the tariff, or tax,

-and the tariff, or tax, goes up, your rates will increase as well.
+goes up, your rates will increase as well.

 BILLING